City University of New York: Austerity and the end of open admissions

-2010 onwards
+21st century

+2000-2010: The rapid expansion and centralization of CUNY

+In response to the sweeping administrative actions called for in the “An Institution Adrift” report, the first decade of the 21st century was defined by rising institutional tensions created by exponential growth in CUNY's student enrollment, private fundraising campaigns, and program options under Chancellor Goldstein's direction.
 CUNY's enrollment of degree-credit students reached 220,727 in 2005 and 262,321 in 2010 as the university broadened its academic offerings.
 The university added more than 2,000 full-time faculty positions, opened new schools and programs, and expanded the university's fundraising efforts to help pay for them.

+Discord mounted between CUNY administrators, faculty and staff, and students as this unchecked growth and consolidation of decision-making authority gave way to "a system that increasingly became stratified by race and class" as well as the disproportionate increase of CUNY's adjunct teaching workforce.
+In response to this burgeoning labor crisis, PSC CUNY elected a “New Caucus” of progressive officers in 2000, replacing leadership that many rank-and-file organizers believed had not done enough to challenge austerity measures ushered in during the previous decade.

+Despite faculty and staff resistance to the rapid expansion of the university system and the high costs that came with it, the strain on CUNY's financial and personnel resources was only exacerbated by the Great Recession of 2008.

+By 2011, nearly six of ten full-time undergraduates qualified for a tuition-free education at CUNY due in large measure to state, federal and CUNY financial aid programs.
 Fundraising increased from $35 million in 2000 to more than $200 million in 2012.

-As of Autumn 2013, all CUNY undergraduates are required to take an administration-dictated common core of courses which have been claimed to meet specific "learning outcomes" or standards.
+By autumn 2013, all CUNY undergraduates were required to take an administration-dictated common core of courses that have been claimed to meet specific "learning outcomes" or standards.
 Since the courses are accepted university-wide, the administration claims it will be easier for students to transfer course credits between CUNY colleges.
 It also reduced the number of core courses some CUNY colleges had required, to a level below national norms, particularly in the sciences.
 The program is the target of several lawsuits by students and faculty, and was the subject of a "no confidence" vote by the faculty, who rejected it by an overwhelming 92% margin.

-Chancellor Goldstein retired on July 1, 2013, and was replaced on June 1, 2014, by James Milliken, president of the University of Nebraska, and a graduate of the University of Nebraska and New York University School of Law.
-Milliken retired at the end of the 2018 academic year and moved on to become the chancellor for the University of Texas system.
+Chancellor Goldstein retired on July 1, 2013, and was replaced on June 1, 2014, by James Milliken, president of the University of Nebraska, and a graduate of the University of Nebraska–Lincoln and New York University School of Law.
+Milliken left at the end of the 2018 academic year and moved on to become the chancellor for the University of Texas system.